 Have your morning coffee and perhaps get in a little stand-up paddleboarding before breakfast.
-Then, enjoy the scenery as you sail to the Baths, Virgin Gorda. (weather permitting if not take a taxi from Spanish Town to the Baths).
+Then, enjoy the scenery as you sail to the Baths, Virgin Gorda. (weather permitting, if not, take a taxi from Spanish Town to the Baths).

 On day five, you’ll definitely be in an island state of mind.
 This morning, sail to the Dog Islands for snorkeling, swimming, and paddleboarding.
 Then, continue on to Leverick Bay.
-From this anchorage, you can access a variety of restaurants and activities such as
+From this anchorage, you can access a variety of restaurants and activities, such as:

 Get an early start to Anegada.
-There’s a full day’s worth of activities to do here including
+There’s a full day’s worth of activities to do here, including:

 Today you’ll sail to Marina Cay.
 From here, you’ll have a great starting point for the day’s adventures.
 Take the dinghy to Scrub Island and Great Camanoe.
 Explore the shallow water around Marina Cay.
-At night, this area is often lit up by the moored yachts, creating a beautiful view of the undersea world.
+At night, the moored yachts often lit up this area, creating a beautiful view of the undersea world.